breakintoprogram/next-bbc-basic/releases/README.md

 > From Version 0.08 I've had to stop ZEsarUX support due to incompatibility with various new featuers of the Next core.
 Please use CSpect.

+##### 20210606: Version 0.09
+- Fixed clipping in line, circle and triangle graphics primitives
+- Fixed issue with negative plot coordinates
+- Fixed issue with scrolling and graphics primitives in Modes 0, 1 and 2
+- Added SOUND commandeeeee

 ##### 20210603: Version 0.08
 - Mode 2 (320x240) now implemented
 - Cursor is now a sprite and works in all modes